davedoug1970/DataManager/README.md

 ## DataManager

-DataManager is meant to be my attempt at creating a generics based set of protocols and classes that allow you to use an entity class/struct that you have created and store data in a json or plist file.
+DataManager is a generics based set of protocols and classes that allow you to use an entity class/struct that you have created and store data in a json or plist file.
 I am always open to suggestions on how I can improve it.

 ## Problem Statement